-The national tragedy of HIV/AIDS in the hemophilia community catapulted NHF into the spotlight as the prime advocate for a safer blood supply and blood products.
+The national tragedy of HIV/AIDS in the hemophilia community catapulted NBDF into the spotlight as the prime advocate for a safer blood supply and blood products.
 While blood and blood product safety has dramatically improved over the last 20 years, the risk remains for known and unknown potential infectious agents and pathogens that threaten the blood supply and blood products.
-Throughout its work on blood safety, NHF's stance has never wavered.
+Throughout its work on blood safety, NBDF's stance has never wavered.

 In more recent years, our advocacy and monitoring have also focused on the need for all of the treatments used by people with bleeding disorders – plasma-derived, recombinant, non-factor products, as well as potential gene and novel therapies that could soon come to market.